rehierl/node-tree-outliner/1-2-node-trees/1-0-node-trees.md

 <!-- ======================================================================= -->
 # Tree of nodes

-* represents the hierarchical nature of a structure
+* a tree represents the hierarchical nature of a structure

+summary

+* trees may be visualized as "nested sets"
+* the definition of parent/leaf should be child-based, not degree-based
+* a degree-based definition is problematic regards to the tree's root
+* a tree should not be allowed to be empty - affects definitions
+* a forest (may be empty) is a disjoint union of trees
+* tree-order := descendants are subsequent to ancestors
+* ordered tree := each node has an ordered set of child nodes

 <!-- ======================================================================= -->
-## tree/hierarchy structure
+## wikipedia, tree structure

 * nodes- the vertices of the tree's graph
 * branches - the edges of the tree's graph